xeiroh/Bias-And-Toxicity-Classification/README.md

 ## 📘 Overview

 This project explores algorithmic bias in toxic comment classification using a deep learning model on the Jigsaw Unintended Bias in Toxicity Classification dataset.
-The project aims to understand and mitigate the unintended associations between identity terms (e.g., “gay”, “muslim”, “black”) and toxicity predictions.
+The project aims to understand and mitigate the unintended associations between identity terms and toxicity predictions.

 ---